rwinacott/echo_server/README.md

 ## Test environment

-The following commands were used to create the test environemt.
-These are **not** used to initialize the test enironment of your workspace.
+The following commands were used to create the test environment.
+These are **not** used to initialize the test environment of your workspace.
 See below for them.

 ```bash
 $ npm install mocha@3.1.2 chai@3.5.0 chai-http@3.0.0 --save-dev